 The lightest toned woods will introduce a sense of airiness and space.
 Whitewashed planks and driftwood bleached silvery grey by sun and sea offer interesting textures and patterns and barely there shades of colour.

-In this room above, Light Distressed Oak from our Van Gogh range adds a rustic naturally weathered texture with its pronounced grain and characterful knot details.
+In this room above, White Washed Oak from our Van Gogh range adds a rustic naturally weathered texture.
+Delicate oak grains coupled with the cool chalky washed finish give you a striking and versatile backdrop to suit your room style.
 Pairing the subtle colouring of this pale toned floor with a cool neutral shade on walls and light wood furniture has created a modern rustic country style that is perfect for relaxing.